 Proposed Amendment #1 would have added a new paragraph on “Gender Justice.”
 For both principled and personal reasons, this was difficult for me to criticize, as I strongly affirmed most of its language and the general intent.

 But there were good-governance concerns about adding an entire new paragraph to our limited Constitution anytime anyone has a well-intentioned idea, especially when much of the wording is redundant.

 More importantly, there were serious theological concerns about a single sentence: “The United Methodist Church recognizes it is contrary to Scripture and to logic to say that God is male or female, as maleness and femaleness are characteristics of human bodies and cultures, not characteristics of the divine.”

 Were it not for that one sentence, I expect Amendment #1 would have passed overwhelmingly, with no significant opposition.
 I strongly affirm every other sentence, without hesitation.
 And I earlier noted how there is some truth to this one contested sentence.
-But given how some radical United Methodists have undermined belief in His being fully God while he also remains (in both the past and present) a human male, or refused to say “Father God” in worship, I raised questions last year about how this new sentence may be used to advance such agendas, if it were made part of our denomination’s foundational constitution.
+But given how some radical United Methodists have undermined belief in Jesus Christ being fully God while He also remains (in both the past and present) a human male, or refused to say “Father God” in worship, I raised questions last year about how this new sentence may be used to advance such agendas, if it were made part of our denomination’s foundational constitution.